ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/0A SPTYE.md

 #### Description

-Sets the current party, using the [Character ID][] values found at the banks and addresses specified by the arguments.
+Sets the current party, using the [Character ID](../../Character ID.md) values found at the banks and addresses specified by the arguments.
 It is possible to retrieve from three different banks.

-This is used to set a party back to the player's configuration after a certain event, that requires specific characters that have been set using [PRTYE][], has completed.
+This is used to set a party back to the player's configuration after a certain event, that requires specific characters that have been set using [PRTYE](CA PRTYE.md), has completed.
 An example would be the party being set to Barret only for the Dyne event/battle, and then returning the party back to the player's configuration before the Dyne event occurs.

-  [Character ID]: ../../Character%20ID.md "wikilink"
-  [PRTYE]: CA%20PRTYE.md "wikilink"